Al Jazeera sees sporting chance of global media brand

 Al Jazeera hired Charles Bietry, a former Canal+ executive who pioneered the network's soccer coverage, to create the French channels.
 He promptly poached two star football presenters from Canal+ and wooed a raft of producers and younger journalists with 30 percent pay hikes.

-To overcome the distribution issue, Al Jazeera is in talks with France Telecom, Vivendi's SFR, Iliad, and cable operator Numericable, to be distributed to their roughly 12 million TV customers, according to multiple industry sources.
+To overcome the distribution issue, Al Jazeera is in talks with France Telecom FTE.PA, Vivendi's SFR, Iliad (ILD.PA), and cable operator Numericable, to be distributed to their roughly 12 million TV customers, according to multiple industry sources.

 Al Jazeera has also had preliminary talks with Canal+ to see if it will offer the channel to its roughly 6 million pay-TV subscribers in France, the same people said.